Early Life and Education

 Philanthropy

-Alan and his wife, Pamela Reinhard, founded The Trefler Foundation in 1997.
-The foundation supports education, workforce development, and community health initiatives, especially in underserved communities in the Boston area.
-They have also supported other non-profits like Year Up and Union & Fifth.
+Alan and his wife, Pamela Reinhard, founded the Trefler Foundation in 1996.
+The foundation supports education, workforce development, and community health initiatives, particularly in Boston-area communities.
+They donated $1 million to Dorchester High School in 1995 to improve academic outcomes.